Roses Roses Roses, and Sunday Brunch

 Apparently not quite French enough.

 While we might pass for natives on the street, we acted every bit like outsiders in here.
 Sizing up our tentativeness, the maitre d’ greeted us warmly and took us under her wing.
 Zees ees a feesh place.
 You know, zees ees a feesh place?
 You like feesh?
-Well. . .Susan preferred chicken and fries.
+Well. . .Susan preferred duck.
+French enough, we thought.

-And we only wanted one glass of wine.
+But we only wanted one glass of wine.
 And one of us preferred coke.
-This was almost as uncivilized as a speedo baguette, but we were dry, and we wouldn’t be wobbling out of the restaurant.
+This was almost as uncivilized as a speedo baguette.
+Still,we thought, one chaste glass of wine singularly trumped wobbling out of the restaurant in a haze of indulgences.

 Oh, and we preferred tea instead of coffee.
 No coffee!
 No coffee!
 The waiter was aghast at this particular breach of civility.
 One can only imagine the conversation in the kitchen.